IsaacSchemm/Crowmask/README.md

 - [ ] Make sure that a submission belongs to the logged-in user before adding and returning it
 - [ ] Dedupe follow requests by actor (only honor most recent Follow)
 - [ ] Implement a second actor
+- [ ] Allow only the admin actor to follow the second actor
+- [ ] Use the second actor to create a post informing the admin actor of any like or boost
 - [ ] Use the second actor to boost any reply that comes in to one of the first actor's posts
 - [ ] Add HTML endpoints